cswartzvi/hamilton/examples/model_examples/scikit-learn/README.md

-# Using Hamilton for ML dataflows
+# Using Apache Hamilton for ML dataflows

-Here we have a simple example showing how you can write a ML training and evaluation workflow with Hamilton.
+Here we have a simple example showing how you can write a ML training and evaluation workflow with Apache Hamilton.

 `pip install scikit-learn` or `pip install -r requirements.txt` to get the right python dependencies to run this example.